-Most of all, it's fun to involve the entire family and color Easter eggs the old fashioned way.
-Experience an easy, fun way to welcome the festival of Easter and celebrate family togetherness and love.
+Most of all, it's fun to involve the entire family in coloring eggs the old fashioned way.
+It's a wonderful way to welcome the festival of Easter and celebrate family togetherness and love.

 Learning how to decorate Easter eggs is so much easier when your eggs are prepared properly for coloring.
-There are three ways you can prepare eggs for painting or dyeing:
+There are three ways that you can prepare eggs for painting or dyeing:

-How to choose?
+How to choose a method?
 A decorated fresh egg will not last long and will create a mess if broken, a hard boiled egg lasts longer, but a blown egg that's decorated will last for years.

-If want your kids to use hard boiled eggs when learning how to decorate Easter eggs, then you'll need to plan ahead to avoid disappointment.
+If prefer your kids to use hard boiled eggs when learning how to decorate Easter eggs, then you'll need to plan ahead to avoid disappointment.
 Allow at least 90 minutes to boil and prepare the eggs.

 Be careful not to cook your eggs by placing them in already boiling water.
 The temperature difference makes it almost certain that the shells will crack.
-Instead, place the desired number of eggs into cold or lukewarm water and put the pot on the stove.
+Instead, place the desired number of eggs (and several extras) into cold or lukewarm water and put the pot on the stove.
 The water should just cover the eggs.

 However, eggs meant for decorating should be given a few minutes extra, making them extra firm so they'll stand up well to handling.
 Don't overcook them since that can also lead to their shells cracking.

 Once the eggs are boiled, turn off the heat and allow the pot to cool gradually until both the water and eggs are at room temperature.
 This may take around 20 minutes.

 Now, remove the eggs carefully from the pot and place them gently into a bowl.
 Place the bowl into the refrigerator and let them cool and harden further for at least an 45 minutes.